stevealbanese/BragBook/README.md

 ## Goals for 2025

 - Start of B Corp certification process
-- Project management for the implementation of a new module in accounting software
+- Project management for the implementation of a new module in the CRM/accounting software
-- Office365 & SharePoint administration
 - Business process mapping
 - Final part of the apprentice trainer course
+- Complete workplace safety training
+- Conduct chemical hazard safety training
+- Market study and test of different planning and accounting software to replace the current one.

 <!-- If it’s getting towards the end of the year, maybe start writing down what
 you think your goals for next year might be. -->